Country Living in a Cariboo Valley

 Onions drying on a rack

 There are a few ways to cure onions so they will last over the winter.
 You can braid them so they hang together.
-Lay them out on newspaper or spread them out on racks.
+Lay them out on newspaper or spread them out on drying racks, place them in a basket or mesh bag, or even wrap them in pantyhose.

 You can tie 10 or so together with rope and hang them in an area where they are out of the sun and weather.
 If you can find a spot where the breeze can get at them, all the better.